 If you are on a tight budget, a decent soundbar will be a good upgrade from the standard dual speakers.
-While most will only have 2.0 channel, it is still better than using the built-in speakers on your TV or projector.
-Soundbars come in different price range, but you can find a decent one such as JBL Bar Studio without going over $150.
+While most will only have 2.0 channels, it is still better than using the built-in speakers on your TV or projector.
+Soundbars come in different price ranges, but you can find a decent one such as JBL Bar Studio without going over $150.

 The Seat – Comfort While Gaming

 Take advantage of your new setup by having the most immersive games for your console.
-Last of Us, Horizon Zero Down, and Until Dawn are just some of the most popular titles for PS4.
+Last of Us, Horizon Zero Dawn, and Until Dawn is just some of the most popular titles for PS4.
 For Xbox One, consider Halo Series, Forza Racing, and Gears of War.